fdeblasio/pokeemerald-expansion/notes.md

 - Edit Surskit mass outbreak?
 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB
 - Implement changing Deoxys forms at Fallarbor or from bag
+- Summary Screen:
+    - Have Stat name be colored too if Nature effects it?
+    - Have EV be colored if maxed out?
+    - Have IV be colored if maxed out?

 ### Items
 - Hyper Voice tutor->TM?